Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7: Abstract

 \section{Abstract}

-We report single crystal neutron spectroscopy and bulk characterization on hydrothermally grown Nd$_2$Sn$_2$O$_7$, revealing magnetic moment fragmentation embedded within the all-in–all-out ordered state.
-The spectra reveal a nearly flat band with pinch-point momentum dependence accompanied by dispersive branches that produce half-moon features across multiple Brillouin zones.
-These defining signatures are captured quantitatively by a minimal dipolar-octupolar spin Hamiltonian, demonstrating excellent agreement between experiment and theory.
-The higher flat-mode energy helps account for the absence of dynamical interference in prior $\mu$SR studies, while the lack of any photon-like excitation imposes strict constraints on the proposed Coulombic antiferromagnet scenario.
-Our results extend moment fragmentation to Nd$_2$Sn$_2$O$_7$ and identify it as a clean, tractable platform for quantitative exploration of emergent gauge field physics in frustrated magnets.
+We report single-crystal neutron spectroscopy and bulk characterization on hydrothermally grown Nd$_2$Sn$_2$O$_7$, revealing a dynamical moment fragmentation embedded within the all-in–all-out ordered state.
+The spectra show a nearly flat band with pinch-point-like momentum dependence, accompanied by dispersive branches that generate half-moon features across multiple Brillouin zones.
+These defining signatures are captured quantitatively by a minimal dipolar–octupolar spin Hamiltonian, demonstrating excellent agreement between experiment and theory.
+The higher flat-mode energy helps account for the absence of dynamical interference in prior muon spin relaxation $\mu$SR studies, while the lack of any photon-like excitation imposes strict constraints on the proposed Coulombic antiferromagnet scenario.
+Our results extend dynamical moment fragmentation to Nd$_2$Sn$_2$O$_7$ and identify it as a clean, tractable platform for quantitative exploration of emergent gauge-field physics and multipolar spin-wave dynamics in frustrated magnets.

 \textit{Introduction--}Geometrical frustration on the pyrochlore lattice of corner-sharing tetrahedra gives rise to spin-ice (Coulombic) physics~\cite{Gardner2010RMP,Smith2025ARCMP,Balents2010_SpinLiquids,Savary2017_QSLreview}.
 In classical spin ice, strong local $\langle 111\rangle$ Ising anisotropy together with effective ferromagnetic nearest-neighbor exchange enforces the “two-in, two-out’’ rule on each tetrahedron~\cite{Bramwell2001,DenHertog2000}, producing an extensively degenerate manifold with Pauling entropy~\cite{ramirez1999zero} and dipolar correlations that yield pinch-point patterns in diffuse scattering~\cite{Fennell2009}.
 These results motivate the quantum spin-ice (QSI) scenario~\cite{Savary2012}, in which anisotropic exchanges induce tunneling between ice configurations and stabilize a $U(1)$ quantum spin liquid (QSL) with an emergent gauge field and gapless photon-like excitations.